mehergautam/dsa-journey/dynamic_software/dp_intro.md

 # Dynamic Programming (DP)

-Dynamic Programming is an optimization technique used to solve problems by breaking them into overlapping subproblems.
+Dynamic Programming is an optimization technique used to solve problems by breaking them into overlapping subproblems...

 ## Two Approaches